Reevaluation of the Braginskii viscous force for toroidal plasma: Radial force from vertical asymmetry

 \subsection{Data Analysis}

 To evaluate the comparison of the predicted radial viscous force with experimental measurements, we need the profiles for density, temperature, poloidal and toroidal magnetic field, and the rotation profiles for at least one species of ion.
-To analyze discharges at DIII-D~\cite{diiid-2002}, we retrieve the necessary magnetic geometry and pressure profiles from EFIT~\cite{Lao:1985mw}, and the rotation profiles for $C_6$ are corrected for deuterium's energy dependent charge exchange cross section~\cite{solomonetal-pop-2006}.
-Collision rates are given by the NRL Formulary~\cite{physics-nrl}.
-The measurement profiles for our selection of shots are given in Figures~\ref{fig2} through \ref{fig6}.
+To analyze discharges at DIII-D~\citep{diiid-2002}, we retrieve the necessary magnetic geometry and pressure profiles from EFIT~\citep{Lao:1985mw}, and the rotation profiles for $C_6$ are corrected for deuterium's energy dependent charge exchange cross section~\citep{solomonetal-pop-2006}.
+Collision rates are given by the NRL Formulary~\citep{physics-nrl}.
+The measurement profiles in terms of the normalized minor radius $r/a$ for our selection of shots are given in Figs.~\ref{fig2} through \ref{fig6}.
 Times given are representative of the available measurement times, and the shots 121433 and 121453 have had helium and neon impurities injected.